steveruizok/perfect-freehand/tutorial/script.md

 ### Smoothing

-Likewise, we can also control the density of points along the edges of our polygon using the option `smoothing`.
+Likewise, we can also control the density of points along the edges of our polygon using the `smoothing` option.
 At zero, the polygon will contain many points, and may appear jagged or bumpy.
 At higher values, the polygon will contain fewer points and lose definition.

 ```js
 const stroke = getStroke(sample.points, {